-mation, even a small amount of uncertainty with respect to the fundamentals, transforms the equilibrium set into a unique fundamentals-driven equilibrium.7 For example, Morris and Shin (2000) develop a model where the fundamentals and the crisis-driven outcomes are indeed correlated.
+In this version of the Krugman model, the fundamentals and the crisis-driven outcomes are indeed correlated.
 Importantly, self fulfilling beliefs can be summarized by a unique probability of crisis, which, in turn, is a function of observed fundamentals.
 Specifically, when the fundamentals are weak, the probability is large, and vice versa.
 The asymmetric -equilibrium setup implies that fundamentals-driven market expectations determine ultimately the observed performance of the economy.
-This justifies our econometric approach, where the probability of balance-of-payments crisis is at the center of the analysis.
+This yields a compelling interpretation to our econometric approach in this paper, where the probability of balance-of-payments crisis is at the center of the analysis.